PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/DataLab Week 1.md

 ## 3) Presentations of your project proposal

-Make groups of 5 peers within your mentor groups and present your project proposal.
-Once the presentations are done, discuss your project proposals in the group and give each other feedback.
-Thus, you need to open your notes file and take notes.
-Note down all valuable feedback in your notes file and upload it to your GitHub repository once finished and reference it in your learning log for this week.
+Make groups of 5 within your mentor groups and discuss the Rotterdam welfare benefits case and answer the following questions together with your group:

+1. How could Gementee Rotterdam avoid this from happening in the future?

+2. Which mistakes did Accenture make?

+3. Looking at the DEDA framework, which points were ignored while developing the ML algorithm for Gementee Rotterdam?

 Do not hesitate to ask feedback from your mentors as well.

+## 4) Discussion with the mentor (5 min per person)

+During this discussion, you will be asked to present/discuss the theme you picked yesterday with your mentor.
+Explain why you picked a certain theme and why it is interesting for you.

 ## 4) DEDA Framework

-Spend the rest of the day filling in the DEDA Framework for your problem statement.
-In case you cant answer some of the questions without the help of municipality, click [this link]() to record your question to the municipality of Breda.
+Spend the rest of the day filling in the DEDA Framework for the theme.
+In case you cant answer some of the questions without the help of the municipality, click [this link]() to record your question to the municipality of Breda.